Concrete Cow howto

 Create a Google Alert for the name of your con.
 That way, as soon as Google notices a post somewhere about your con, they'll send you an email and you can join in the discussion.
 Make sure to always engage positively.

-Invite guests and games
+Invite guests and gamers

 The bigger the day, the more people will come.
 If there are plenty of games on offer for the day, people are more likely to find something they'll want to play, and so the more likely they are to come.
 Ask people to tell you what games they'll be offering, and make sure to publicise them on the BBSs and your website.